Surf Apnea Training for Surfers: Stay Calm During Hold Downs

 Diaphragmatic Breathing Exercises: Expanding Your Lung Capacity

-Breath work for surfers isn’t just about taking in air; it’s about maximising the potential of your lungs.
 One of the most effective techniques to achieve this is diaphragmatic breathing, also known as deep belly breathing.

 Unlike shallow chest breathing, diaphragmatic breathing allows you to engage your diaphragm muscle and expand your lung capacity fully.
 To practice this technique, find a comfortable position, sitting or lying down.